-The capital of Karnataka state has become a major economic hub and international companies are increasingly establishing operations in the city.
+The capital of Karnataka state has become a major economic hub, and international companies are increasingly establishing operations in the city.
 Consequently, there's a huge demand for commercial property and residential accommodation in Bengaluru, both within the city limits and on the outskirts.

-Construction projects are constantly being undertaken to meet the increasing demand for real estate in Bengaluru, but not all housing options will meet expats' standards.
+Construction projects are constantly being undertaken to meet the increasing demand for real estate in Bengaluru, but not all housing options will necessarily meet expats' standards.

 Types of accommodation in Bengaluru

-Housing in Bengaluru comes in the form of apartments, townhouses, bungalows and villas.
-Apartments usually come at a reasonable cost, but most expats choose to live in independent (freestanding) houses for the space and freedom they offer.
-That said, independent houses like villas and bungalows often don't have amenities attached to them, so homeowners have to make their own arrangements for amenities such as security and a back-up electricity generator.
+Housing in Bengaluru comes in the form of apartments, independent floors, townhouses, bungalows and villas.
+Apartments usually come at a reasonable cost, and people often rent what is called an 'independent floor' – an entire floor, usually in a low-rise building, as opposed to a single unit.

+Many expats choose to live in independent (freestanding) houses for the space and freedom they offer.
+That said, independent houses, as with villas and bungalows, often don't have amenities attached to them, so homeowners must make arrangements for extras such as security.